 Both smoking and vaping have side effects and risks.
-The long-term health effects of electronic cigarettes (e-cigarettes) are not yet fully understood, but the science indicates they are not a safe alternative to smoking.
+The long-term health effects of electronic cigarettes (e-cigarettes) are not fully understood, but the science indicates they are not a safe alternative to smoking.

 In this article, we discuss the risks of vaping versus smoking and consider the long-term effects and risks of both.

 Neither smoking nor vaping is beneficial to human health.
-Based on the available evidence, smoking appears more harmful than vaping.
-However, this does not mean that vaping is safe.
+Based on the available evidence, smoking appears more harmful than vaping, but this does not mean that vaping is safe.